Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Quinn had fallen into a secret affair with Finn after a couple of especially fresh kisses, and after Santana cleverly outed them with the ultimate kissing disease, Rachel took it upon herself to personally deliver 'Get Well Soon' cards and a batch of her famous sugar cookies to each of her ailing teammates.
 Quinn was naturally annoyed by her presence at first, and especially by her persistent questioning of how the affair began, but when Rachel explained that the reason for Finn's minty breath was merely that she had once demanded he begin to use some sort of breath freshener if he expected to go anywhere near her mouth again, she…well, she cracked up.

-She knew this because the blonde had used the two words to coerce Rachel into not only attending Noah's annual Halloween party, but also into coordinating costumes.
-The brunette was still a little put-off that she had had to spend the entire evening getting her ass squeezed in her far-too revealing Catwoman suit, while Quinn had only had to put up with a few wolf whistles in her Supergirl costume.
+She knew this because Quinn had used the two words to coerce Rachel into not only attending Noah's annual Halloween party, but also into coordinating costumes.
+Rachel was still a little put-off that she had had to spend the entire evening getting her ass squeezed in her far-too revealing Catwoman suit, while Quinn had only had to put up with a few wolf whistles in her Supergirl costume.
 Though Rachel had to admit that Quinn's grin upon seeing her in the costume had made it…mostly worthwhile.

 Anyway, they had only been friends for a year, and officially best friends for approximately three months and fifteen days.
-This was hardly the time to attempt to enter into a romance with Quinn, particularly when she had shown no particular interest in the little diva whatsoever.
+This was hardly the time to attempt to enter into a romance with Quinn, particularly when she had shown no particular interest in Rachel whatsoever.
 Or in women.

 Surprisingly enough, though, it turned out to be one of the best things that could've happened.
-Santana and Brittany were amazingly supportive, and though the Latina never stopped making cracks and jabs at the diva, Rachel had since learned to recognize when her insults were coming from a place of affection.
+Santana and Brittany were amazingly supportive, and though Santana never stopped making cracks and jabs at her, Rachel had since learned to recognize when her insults were coming from a place of affection.
 The two became her closest confidants when it came to Quinn, helping her to accept her sexuality despite it making her a teen cliché, and offering her advice, such as in the case of this Valentine's Day.

 Santana's theory was that Rachel was planted firmly in the friend zone, having never shown Quinn a shred of her (deeply buried) sexual appeal.
 Luckily for Rachel, this could serve as an advantage, if she played her cards right.
 Valentine's Day was unarguably the most romantic day of the year, and Quinn specifically wanted to spend it with her.
 Possibly grousing about boys, but that was beside the point.
 Little gestures of affection wouldn't be unwarranted, and if Quinn kept responding well, all Rachel had to do was keep stepping it up.
 If she didn't, Rachel could call it all off without doing any unnecessary damage to their friendship.
 This was all according to Santana, of course.

-And, well, as insane as the idea seemed after…everything, Rachel trusted the Latina.
+And, well, as insane as the idea seemed after…everything, Rachel trusted Santana.
 On this, anyway.
 Never alone in her room with her closetful of argyle and shelves full of Barbra.

 So she employed Step One: The Card.